How to Apply

 In addition to a bar examination, there are character, fitness and other qualifications for admission to the bar in every U.S. jurisdiction.
 Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.
 Many jurisdictions, including Kentucky, require a copy of your law school application to accompany your petition for admission to the bar.
 The Character and Fitness section of the application requires the disclosure of information that may be pertinent to your character and fitness to study and practice the law.
 Failure to answer these questions truthfully and completely could affect not only your application for admission to Brandeis Law but also your petition for admission to the bar.

-If you answer "Yes" to any of the questions in the Character and Fitness section of this application, you must provide a written explanation for each affirmative answer, including all relevant details, dates and outcomes.
+If you answer "Yes" to any of the questions in the Character and Fitness section of the application for admission, you must provide a written disclosure addressing each affirmative answer, including all relevant details, dates and outcomes.
 The Admissions Committee may request clarification or additional information if not sufficiently addressed by your initial disclosure, and review of your application may be suspended until you have provided a sufficient response.

 All applicants to the law school have a continuing obligation to disclose pertinent character and fitness information.
-If your answer to any of the Character and Fitness questions changes from "No" to "Yes" after you have submitted this application, you must immediately contact the Office of Admissions and provide a written explanation for each newly affirmative answer, including all relevant dates, details and outcomes, for review by the Admissions Committee.
+If your answer to any of the Character and Fitness questions changes from "No" to "Yes" after you have submitted your application, you must immediately contact the Office of Admissions and provide a written disclosure addressing each newly affirmative answer, including all relevant dates, details and outcomes, for review by the Admissions Committee.

 Status Tracker